War in Abkhazia (1992–1993): Human rights abuses

 The violations accompanied by atrocities occurred on both sides with Abkhazians displaced from Georgian-held territory and vice versa.
 Many human rights abuses, principally looting, pillage and other outlaw acts, along with hostage-taking and other violations of humanitarian law, were committed by all sides throughout Abkhazia.

 After beginning of the war on 14 August 1992, the Abkhaz separatists and North Caucasian terrorists in Gudauta committed various human rights abuses against ethnic Georgians.

 According to Catherine Dale from United Nations High Commissioner for Refugees:

 In a former tourist camp in Kutaisi, a large gathering of displaced people tell of the "common practice" called the "Italian necktie", in which the tongue is cut out of the throat and tied around the neck.
 A woman tells of a man being forced to rape his teenage daughter, and of Abkhaz soldiers having sex with dead bodies.
 A man tells how in Gudauta, Abkhaz killed small children and then cut off their heads to play football with them.
 These themes are repeated in many separate accounts.

 After taking Sukhumi, Georgian forces (including Mkhedrioni paramilitaries) engaged in "vicious, ethnically based pillage, looting, assault and murder."
 In addition to the looting, Abkhaz cultural monuments were destroyed in a manner that, according to some reports, suggested deliberate targeting.
-University buildings were sacked and museums and other cultural collections broken up.
+University buildings were destroyed and museums and other cultural collections broken up.
 The irreplaceable Abkhaz national archives were burned by Georgian troops.
 Reportedly, local firefighters didn't attempt to douse the blaze.
 A family of Abkhaz refugees from Sukhumi claimed that drunken Georgian troops broke into their apartment firing automatic weapons, and telling them "to leave Sukhumi forever, because Sukhumi is Georgian."
 According to the family, the Georgian soldiers stole jewelry, assaulted the husband, and then threw them all out into the street.
 The same witnesses reported seeing dead Abkhaz civilians, including women and elderly people, scattered in the streets, even though the fighting had ended days before.

 With the Abkhaz conquest of Gagra, those ethnic Georgians who remained in the district were forcibly expelled, and a total of 429 were killed.
 One Georgian woman recalled watching her husband being tortured and buried alive:

 My husband Sergo was dragged and tied to a tree.
 An Abkhaz woman named Zoya Tsvizba brought a tray with lots of salt on it.
 She took a knife and started to inflict wounds on my husband.
 She then threw salt onto my husbands exposed wounds.
 They tortured him like that for ten minutes.
 They then forced a young Georgian boy (they killed him after that) to dig a hole with a tractor.
 They placed my husband in this hole and buried him alive.
 The only thing I remember him saying, before he was covered with the gravel and sand, was: 'Dali, take care of the kids!'